Glendale UMC History

 2015: 30th Anniversary Celebration

-January 2019: Mission Trip to Costa Rica
+January 2018: Mission Trip to Costa Rica Strong Mission

 July 1, 2019: Pastor Kate Payton began appointment